 The most successful such system is the Friedrich 2 look system, as described here.
 The first "look" (OLL) orients all pieces, and requires memorization of 57 algs.
 The second (PLL) places all pieces, using 21 algs.
 The average length of each step is around 10 moves [anyone know the exact numbers?], resulting in a total move count of around 20 for this approach.

-The system described here can be seen as taking the best and most practical aspects of the two systems rejected above.
-It is a one look system, that requires learning around 40 algorithms (most of which a serious cuber already knows), and averages 14-15 moves.
+Think of this as taking the best and most practical aspects of the two systems rejected above.
+It is a one look system, that requires learning a few dozen algorithms (of your choice), and averages 14-15 moves.

-The idea is to learn only a reasonably small number of algorithms - certainly less than the 78 needed for Friedrich, and for each of the 270 distinct positions, find the fastest combination of two of those algs for each of the 270 positions, and memorize those.
-Or to be precise, if you learn 40 algs, you will use a pair of algorithms for 230 positions, and only one for the positions the 40 solve.
+The idea is to learn only a reasonably small number of algorithms - certainly less than the 78 needed for Friedrich, and for each of the 270 distinct positions, memorize the fastest combination of two of those algs.
+Or to be precise, if you have 40 base algs, you will only need a combo for 230 positions.

 Learning all those is still a fairly big memorization undertaking, but much smaller than memorizing 270 individual algorithms.
 My gut feeling number is that it's 10% of the effort.
 And for "muscle memory", you only need to keep 40 known fast algs up to speed, which is much easier than 270.

 I think that the 2-3 more moves used compared to the perfect 12.08 is more than compensated by these factors in terms of execution speed.

 I have made the alg set I use as a starting point.